jeffreysorgen/golf-club-sensors/activity.md

   - I am looking for those **2-prong** "magnetic" battery chargers, what kind of battery is in that fit-watch, and where to get that rechargable battery.
   - **Qi coil** is a wireless charging device.
   - **CR1220** is a small, common coin-type battery
+  - **LIR2032H** is a common 3.7 rechargable, but 20mm, so like a nickel size.

 ### Current development solution
 - Connect the Arduino Sense (USBmicro female) to a power source.
 - Use a lightweight **phone recharger** to serve this purpose during development.
 I can now connect with BLE and be _physically detached_ from my computer!
 Would just need a strap or pocket or something for it.
 I'm using non-adhesive bandages wrapped around my wrist.
+  - Normal rechargers auto-shutdown with low power drain, so this doesn't work.

 ### Description of current power solution